redips/Stack/docs/cookbook/ddd_architecture/grid.md

 ### Create the BookGridProvider

-First we need to write the `BookGridProvider`.
+First we need to create the `BookGridProvider`.

 ```php
 // src/BookStore/Infrastructure/Sylius/Grid/BookGridProvider.php